Endometriosis & Adenomyosis

 Adenomyosis is another condition that leads to painful, heavy periods, pelvic pain and sexual pain.
 Adenomyosis occurs when cells similar to the lining of the uterus are also present in the muscular wall of the uterus.
 Similar to endometriosis, this tissue also bleeds during menstruation, causing small collections of blood in the uterine wall.
 We know that the nervous system can also become involved in the pain experience.

 Endometriosis or adenomyosis symptoms may be constant, or may fluctuate with your period.

 • Lower back, abdominal, thigh or leg pain

 Our experienced Physiotherapists understand this complex problem and will work with you to improve your quality of life.
 We take a wholistic approach addressing all aspects that may be contributing to your pain.

 Your physiotherapist will take a detailed history to work out what is causing your pain.
+Women with endometriosis and adenomyosis often have a variety of contributors to their pain, with a mix of both issues locally in the pelvis and centrally in the brain and nervous system.
 They will help you understand your pain and how your muscles, nerves, thoughts and feelings and the world around you are contributing.
 They will often focus on improving the function of your muscles and joints in and around your pelvis, calm down the sensitivity in your nervous system, and improve your overall health and wellbeing.